 The “Runners” were the hustlers who had to work very hard to get any income or privileges to could secure.
 It was usually tough for runners but they eventually got lucrative contracts from their contacts in government.
 The fortune of the most successful runners was “win big, lose big”; their actions always had high stakes.
 More often than not, non-payment or severely delayed payments for contracts executed and completed was their Achilles heel.
 Many were crushed due to payment uncertainties.

 The “Testers” were the ones that went to Nigeria with resources that would last them for up to eighteen months while they were prospecting for position and contracts in Nigeria.
 It appears that for this group of prospectors were quite pragmatic since many returned to their bases in diaspora when their resources ran out and the success of the ambitions remained unfulfilled.
 However, the testers were also a major feeder group for the winners and runners who eventually made it (big).

-While the winners and some runners are smiling all the way to bank many in diaspora now realise that the days returning home was bound to bring a man success and financial independence just because he was from diaspora or had very high ambitions are no longer here, they are gone… for most.
+While the winners and some runners are smiling to bank many in the diaspora now realise that the days returning home was bound to bring a man success and financial independence just because he was from the diaspora or had very high ambitions are no longer here, they are gone… for most.
 You can still find people going home to make it big but in small numbers.

 These days many Nigerians in the diaspora are content to earn their pension there or do so grudgingly without any recourse to go back home.